Juggun Kazim

-Syeda Mehrbano Kazim, known by the stage name Juggun "Jay" Kazim, is a Pakistani Canadian actress, television host, and YouTube personality.
+Syeda Mehrbano Kazim, known by the stage name Juggun Kazim or Juggan Kazim, is a Pakistani Canadian actress, television host, and YouTube personality.
 She has worked in numerous Pakistani and Canadian films.
 She is the brand ambassador for Garnier Fructis Pakistan.

-Juggan Kazim was awarded Presidential Civil Award "Tamgha-e-Imtiaz" by the Government of Pakistan for her contributions to the media industry at the Presidential Awards ceremony on 23 March 2024.
+Juggun Kazim was awarded the Tamgha-e-Imtiaz by the Government of Pakistan for her contributions to the media industry at the Presidential Awards ceremony on 23 March 2024.

 Personal life

-Juggan Kazim was born in Lahore, Punjab, Pakistan, to a Kashmiri Punjabi Muslim family.
+Juggun Kazim was born in Lahore, Punjab, Pakistan, to a Kashmiri Punjabi Muslim family.
 She has an older sister and a younger brother.
-Her uncle, Raza Kazim, is a lawyer and supporter of the arts.
-The famed journalist Nasim Zehra is her aunt.
+Her uncle, Raza Kazim, was a lawyer and supporter of the arts.
+Journalist Nasim Zehra is her aunt.

 Her parents separated when she was a year old.
 Her father, Syed Abbas Kazim, let her work as a child model because "he looked upon it as something cute, "she says, even though her family considered acting—her ambition from an early age—to be too lowly a field for a girl of her stature.
 Her father was conservative in his ideas about women, and her mother, Ghazala Saigol, was more modern.

 She attended Kinnaird College and King's College, Canada, where she received a Bachelor of Arts degree in Media.
 She also holds a Cisco Certified Network Associate certification.

-In December 2004, Kazim returned from Canada to Pakistan, where she married Ahmed Tajik.
-She met him while attending a friend's wedding.
+In December 2004, Kazim returned from Canada to Pakistan and married Ahmed Tajik, who she had met at a friend's wedding.
 After just over a year of marriage, during which Ahmed beat her, she left him, taking their two-month-old son, Hamza, with her.
 The father is not involved in her son's upbringing; she says this was a mutual decision, influenced by her experiences as the child of divorced parents.
-She married Feisal H. Naqvi, with whom she has another son, Hassan, on 27 June 2013 and a daughter, Noor Bano on 9 October 2020.
+She married Faisal H. Naqvi, with whom she has another son, Hassan, born on 27 June 2013 and a daughter, Noor Bano, born on 9 October 2020.

-Juggan Kazim is fluent in Urdu, English, and Punjabi.
+Juggun Kazim is fluent in Urdu, English, and Punjabi.